Alibaba is helping Russia go big in online shopping

 "Our experience in China and other markets around the world makes us uniquely qualified to help build the future infrastructure of commerce in Russia," Alibaba President Michael Evans said in a statement.

-Alibaba said Monday that executive chairman Jack Ma will step down next year to make way for the company's next generation of leaders.
-He'll be replaced by current CEO Daniel Zhang.
+Alibaba said Monday that Jack Ma will step down as executive chairman next year to make way for the company's next generation of leaders.
+He'll be replaced as chairman by current CEO Daniel Zhang.